Former Seahawks safety Earl Thomas finally explains that middle finger

 Then he said people should “give him a little slack.”

-“People that are criticizing whatever happened don’t understand that this is an earth-shattering moment for a kid,’’ Carroll said, saying Thomas “Went right to what it’s going to take to get back.
+“People that are criticizing whatever happened don’t understand that this is an earth-shattering moment for a kid,’’ Carroll said, saying Thomas “went right to what it’s going to take to get back.
 He had it all just totally figured out and this is as emotional as you can get.
 Give him a little slack.
 This is a very, very difficult moment that most people would never understand what it’s about.”

 Thomas was later fined $10,026 by the NFL, the standard fine for a first offense unsportsmanlike conduct violation.